leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 ### Bell and Email Notifications

+#### Bell Notificaiton

-Bell Notificaiton is used to display all the latest changes or additions of POs and it is available globally next to the settings icon.
+It is used to display all the latest changes or additions of POs and it is available globally next to the settings icon.

 <kbd><img alt="bell notification" src="../../images/usermanual/bell-notification.png"></kbd>